 The overall responsibility for project monitoring, evaluation and reporting will rest with WFP.
 The WFP Research, Monitoring and Assessments (RAM) unit in the CO will provide guidance to the National Project Coordinator and to the M&E Officer in the PMU and ensure that M&E processes, outcomes, outputs and activities are aligned with the AF Strategic Results Framework and with AF rules and regulations.
 An M&E plan will be developed to clearly outline the agency responsible for the collection and reporting of each indicator.
-All indicators will be monitored on a genderdisaggregated basis, as shown in the project results framework.
+The M&E plan will encompass also ESMP indicators.
+All indicators will be monitored on a gender-disaggregated basis, as shown in the project results framework.
 The project results framework indicators and targets will be adjusted to align with the M&E plan, which will include data sources, collection frequency, methodologies, sampling, and a timeline for the MTR and Final Evaluation.
-The four planning unit staff in the MAFSN will have primary responsibility for field level monitoring across the four districts, under the guidance of the M&E Officer at the PMU in Maseru.
+The M&E plan will be revised following the identification and screening of the sub-projects to ensure that the additional ESMP indicators for sub-projects are well reflected in the plan.
+The four planning unit staff in the MAFSN will have primary responsibility for field level monitoring across the four districts, under the guidance of the M&E Officer at the PMU in Maseru